 This is a fear that many neophyte entrepreneurs have, however, experience shows that the danger of this happening is very low.
 We must bear in mind that the fundamental key to the success of an entrepreneurial project is in its development, not in the idea.

-However, in order to increase security, limited information can be provided initially to anyone interested in the project and later on more details can be given through one of the project's private forums within EKITER.
+However, to increase security, limited information can be provided initially to anyone interested in the project and later more details can be given through one of the project's private forums within EKITER.

-If the suspicion to be copied is very high, the information can be provided under the signature of a confidentiality agreement (NDA) of which a free model can be found on the Platform.
+If the suspicion to be copied is very high, the information can be provided under the signature of a confidentiality agreement (NDA) of which a free model can be found in the Platform.

 No. EKITER only supports entrepreneurial projects in the early stages of the design of the Business Model or its validation.

-Yes, the co-founders must have signed a document of commitment called the Participants' Agreement which the sponsors or backers must be aware of and to which they will adhere by digitally signing a Accession Document.
-Collaborators who receive points as a reward for their collaboration will become participants and will also have to sign the Membership Document.
+Yes, the co-founders must have signed a commitment document called the Participants' Agreement, which the sponsors must be aware of and to which they will adhere by digitally signing an Accession Document.
+Collaborators who receive tokens as a reward for their collaboration will become participants and will also have to sign the Membership Document.

-Once the project has been accepted at EKITER, if the entrepreneurial team wishes to obtain financial resources, it can open a financing campaign providing potential backers/sponsors with all the information they may require to finance the project.
+Once the project has been accepted by EKITER, if the Entrepreneurial Team wishes to obtain economic resources, it can open a financing campaign providing potential patrons or sponsors with all the information they may require to finance the project.
 The Platform provides free examples, tools and templates to help do this.